ChangtongZhou/front-end-interview-practice/javascript.md

 * Developers should be cognizant of what their code is being compiled to — because that is what would actually be running, and that is what matters in the end.

 ## Webpack and Babel used in React?

 **Webpack**:
-* It is a modern Web developmenet tool that transforms React components to Javascript code so that browsers can understand.
+* It is a module bundler that transforms React components to Javascript code so that browsers can understand.H
+* Combines multiple/all js files into one giant bundled js file, minimize your js code, reduce the length of all your variables.
+* pro:
+  * Makes your source code unreadable
+  * reduce your load when downloading js files

 **Babel**:
-* It is a transpiler that complies JS ES6 code down to ES5
+* It is a transpiler that transfer JS ES6 code down to ES5

+## Task Runner
+* Grunt, gulp
+  * command line utitlities

+## Development cycle:
+* coding -> write test code (auto testing) -> run test

+## Auto Testing:
+* Server: PostMan (HTTP request server testing)
+* Client: Karma, Jasmine

 ## What tools and techniques do you use for debugging JavaScript code?